Our History

 Early Development

-The first person assigned to the Perrin Army Air Field was Major Robert Warren who reported for duty and assumed the project officer, temporary Commanding Officer, and military representative on August 9, 1941.
+The first person assigned to the Perrin Army Air Field was Major Robert Warren who reported for duty and assumed the project officer, temporary Commanding Officer, and military representative roles on August 9, 1941.
 Ten days later, five enlisted men arrived from Goodfellow Army Air Field, San Angelo, Texas to assist Major Warren in development of the airstrip, hangers, barracks, and field headquarters building.

-Control tower and hanger under constructionUpon arrival, they found the field knee deep in mud, a bedlam of half erected buildings, and piles of lumber everywhere as well as construction crews busy at work.
+Upon arrival, the men found the field knee deep in mud, a bedlam of half erected buildings, and piles of lumber everywhere as well with construction crews busy at work.

 Other officers arrived from Goodfellow Field during September.
 By the middle of October ten officers were assigned to Perrin.
 Early arrivals had to drive to the airfield over a muddy unpaved new road and carrying their lunches.